-DENVER/April 6, 2018 – Morris Animal Foundation-funded researchers have shown that California sea lions with more genetic diversity are less likely to recover from leptospirosis, a deadly bacterial diseases.
+DENVER/April 6, 2018 – Morris Animal Foundation-funded researchers have shown that California sea lions with more genetic diversity are less likely to recover from leptospirosis, a deadly bacterial disease.

 The researchers, from the Autonomous University of Queretaro in Mexico and the University of California, Davis, found this surprising result after reviewing MHC class II molecules from more than 100 sea lions’ blood and tissue samples.
 The team published their results in the journal Infection, Genetics and Evolution.